swarajlaha/Natours/README.md

 # Natours
-A tours and travels website using advanced CSS and SASS.
+A tours and travels website using advanced CSS and SASS (Syntactically Awesome Style Sheet).